davetcoleman/moveit_humanoid_stability/README.md

 Developed by [Dave Coleman](http://dav.ee) and Shintaro Noda at JSK, University of Tokyo.

 <img align="right" src="https://raw.github.com/davetcoleman/moveit_humanoid_stability/hydro-devel/resources/screenshot.png" />
+.

 ## Install

+This package requires an experimental branch of moveit_core be installed.
+It might be a while until it is merged into the main distribution.
+See [experimental_fake_base](https://github.com/davetcoleman/moveit_core/tree/experimental_fake_base)

-Making this work on your machine will be fairly complicated until a long list of pending MoveIt! pull requests are accepted.
+Overall, making this work on your machine will be fairly complicated until a long list of pending MoveIt! pull requests are accepted.
 See Dave Coleman for more details.

 ## Usage and Explanation